cororok/dynamic-query/README.md

 So, rather than coping & making similar queries or programmatically manipulating String in runtime, you can add only additional parts in the query in developing time and call them dynamically.

-3. save effort to put/get data
+3. save effort to put/get data.
 If you have a query, the remaining is setting parameters to the query and getting the result from the query.
 You can call native jdbc API directly or you can simply get/set them with a Bean, Array or Map. tried to minimize the performance loss and memory usage.